 Mirroring other new developments in personalized online study, competency-based learning will continue to be refined by student priorities and expectations, faculty needs, and the goals of each institution that applies it.
 No doubt, the future will continue to shape CBL and bring even newer ways for students to apply existing knowledge and personalize the pace of their education.
 For institutions, the challenge is how to strategically seize the right opportunities to reach students today while thoroughly preparing them for tomorrow.

 At Enrollment Builders, our industry-leading professionals consult on a host of issues for institutions of all sizes.
-If you’d like more information on competency-based learning, or would like to discuss strategies for designing and integrating a CBL component to your existing online program, please contact us at 513-518-7824 or request information here.
+If you’d like more information on competency-based learning or would like to discuss strategies for designing and integrating a CBL component into your existing online program, please contact us at 513-518-7824 or request information here.